Everything I Wanted: Background and release

-In October 2019, Finneas O'Connell said he and his sister Billie Eilish were working on new music.
+In October 2019, Finneas O'Connell said he and his sister, Billie Eilish, were working on new music.
 In November of that year, Eilish announced the release of two new songs and a music video for the song "Xanny", which was released the following month.
-Eilish later announced the song's title "Everything I Wanted" and its release date during a livestream on Instagram on November 10, 2019.
+She later announced the song's title, "Everything I Wanted", and its release date during a livestream on Instagram on November 10, 2019.
 "Everything I Wanted" was used in an advertisement for Beats by Dre headphones that features Eilish.
 The track was originally titled "Nightmare".

-Eilish and O'Connell—who is best known by his stage name Finneas—started to write "Everything I Wanted" in September 2018; it began as a feeling of Eilish's depression.
+Eilish and O'Connell—who is best known by his stage name, Finneas—started to write "Everything I Wanted" in September 2018; it began as a feeling of Eilish's depression.
 Eilish got the inspiration for the song in 2018, when she had a dream in which she died after jumping off the Golden Gate Bridge and nobody cared.
-Eilish couldn't stop thinking about her nightmares, which made her feel "caught up" and "distracted" as she and O'Connell were trying to work her fears into a new track.
+She could not stop thinking about her nightmares, which made her feel "caught up" and "distracted" as she and O'Connell were trying to work her fears into a new track.
 When she told O'Connell about the idea, he became very uncomfortable about the topic.
 In an interview with The New York Times, Eilish said she "was in a really bad place mentally" while O'Connell said he did not want to help her write a hopeless song about suicide because he and their parents were concerned about her well-being.
 He told Eilish she "can't always solve [her] problems in a song".
-Eilish persuaded O'Connell and their parents by telling them writing "everything i wanted" was "the way I can feel those things without doing something to myself".
+Eilish persuaded O'Connell and their parents by telling them that writing "Everything I Wanted" was "the way I can feel those things without doing something to myself".
 Eilish and O'Connell changed the song's subject to one of mutual support and togetherness rather than depression and suicide.
 The duo discussed how their relationship and understanding of what music is have made them write music together.
 The song also references Eilish's feelings about fame, which she sometimes finds frustrating.

 "Everything I Wanted" was mastered by John Greenham and mixed by Rob Kinelski, both of whom also served as studio personnel.
 The song was released for digital download and streaming as a single on November 13, 2019, via Darkroom and Interscope Records.
-It was added to the reissue of Eilish's debut studio album When We All Fall Asleep, Where Do We Go? in December 2019.
+It was added to the reissue of Eilish's debut studio album, When We All Fall Asleep, Where Do We Go?, in December 2019.
 A flexi disc of the song was released via pre-order to ship in the following four-to-six weeks.
 The release came with a digital single that was delivered to US customers via email.
 The single's cover art, an abstract painting of the Golden Gate Bridge in San Francisco, California, was made by Jason Anderson.